salleaffaire/libav-examples/README.md

 ## Benchmarking with FFMPEG

+### H.264 encode

+First, recompile the FFMPEG library replacing the `libx264.c` file with the one provided in this folder under `x264`.

 To get the average time it takes to encode a video frame using FFmpeg, you can use the ffmpeg command along with the -benchmark option.
 The -benchmark option will print benchmarking information after the encoding process is complete, including the average time taken to encode a frame.